-Venture capital is a term denoting funds provided to high-risk, high-potential companies in the start-up growth stage.
-Venture capital investment firms get a return on their investment by owning equity in the company being funded.
-VC firms frequently pool third-party funds together to support their investments.
-Venture capitalists are most commonly interested in innovative technologies that have the potential to generate high rates of return at an early stage.
-Venture capital is often attractive to newer companies with limited capital to launch their company to the next level.
+Venture capital investment firms provide funds to startups with an eye toward the future and get a return on their investment by owning equity in the company being funded.
+Venture capitalists are often interested in innovative technologies that have the potential to generate high rates of return at an early stage.
+A VC business plan will showcase the expected return on investment and the ways your company stands out from the crowd.

 Angel Investor Business Plan:

 Angel investors are usually successful entrepreneurs or wealthy business people who are willing to invest in a good business opportunity.
 Angel investors have a more involved relationship with the companies they invest in, and they typically look to guide an entrepreneur who is building a company in a field the investor is familiar with.
 An angel investor is likely to expect more personal interaction with your company leaders and may wish to develop something of a mentorship relationship with them.
 A business plan intended to create that kind of relationship with an investor will emphasize the company’s leadership and their connection to the industry.

 Private Investor Business Plan:

 Private investors are often found within a business owner’s personal circle of influence and can be anyone from family and friends to professional investors and speculators.
 Treating these important business partners with the same level of respect and professionalism that you offer an outside investor is just good business, and providing a business plan that shows exactly how their funds will be used, and what their return could be, can help create a solid working relationship, even with family and friends.

 Regardless of the kind of investor you hope to approach, asking someone to offer money in support of your vision is a big request.
 From high-profile investors to family members offering their savings to help you reach your dream, every potential investor deserves to understand the opportunities and risks involved with your company.